dreamento/dreamento/README.md

 ```
 5. When Dreamento's GUI started, click on "connect".
 6. By clicking on the "record" button,  the recording will be started!

 **Enjoy the GUI!**

 ## Post-processing:
-- Make sure the post-processing environment is installed on your pc:
+- Make sure the post-processing virtual environment is installed on your pc:
 ```
 conda env create --name offlinedreamento --file offlinedreamento.yml
 ```